"Can I purchase your images?"

 release, you may want to include that.

-You will definitely need personal protection from
+You will need personal protection from

-the elements; a hat, insect repellent, sunglasses, etc. Appropriate clothing,
+the elements, a hat, insect repellent, sunglasses, etc. Appropriate clothing,

 long pants, old shoes, or hiking boots.